-Aggressive 500 watt west Texas radio staannouncers and newscasters, first class ticket required for newsmen.
+Aggressive 500 watt west Texas radio station always interested in able and ambitious announcers and newscasters, first class ticket required for newsmen.
 Interested?
 Write Box C-9, BROADCASTING.

 Wanted: Bright talented vacation replacement for central New York, CBS affiliate.
 Able to fill all posts from news to music.
 Pleasant work, pleasant company.
 Approximately May 15th thru September 10th.
-Send tape, photo, resume immediately.
+Send tape. photo, resume immediately.
 Box C-18, BROADCASTING.

-Combo or combelle: We're wacky, we believe in people.
+Combo or combelle: We're wacky, we belleve in people.
 No personalities; just nice guys or gals who'll get along with us and our audience.
 Natural, unscientific, radio. \$100 for a 40 hour week and the plus is up to you; the opportunity is available.
 50 miles from N.Y.C.
 Box C-45, BROADCASTING.